 Pick at least one goodie that you always make together as a family.
 How this looks over the years may change because their ability to help will increase, but there’s always something that can be made as a family.
 Mix up something like fudge, Chex mix, or cookies together.

 Do you see how each and every one of these things are just small pieces added to things we were already planning to do?
-These small additions are just enough that I’m not having to add a bunch of things to my calendar or shopping list in order to make a memory.
+These small additions are just enough that I’m not having to add a bunch of things to my calendar or my shopping list in order to make a memory.

 Remember, the ritual of simple Christmas traditions is so important for tying families together.
 They are the thread that forms a connection between people and it doesn’t take something elaborate to be purposeful.